tendermint/coding/README.md

 ## Know your tools

-Everyone has a prefered editor, IDE, whatever.
+Everyone has a preferred editor, IDE, whatever.
 No need to fight about which is best, but we can share some tricks we learned about our favorite editor to help others that use the same one.

 **TODO - ALL**: add links to the editor you use